Gueules cassées: Gueules cassées

 An estimated 4.2 million French were wounded, some 300,000 of whom were classified as 'mutilated'.
 Of those about 15,000 can be called gueules cassées.
-Right after the war those facially disfigured were not considered disabled war veterans and exempt from support and veteran's benefits, but that changed later.
-In 1921 the Union des Blessés de la Face et de la tête (association of the wounded to the face and the head) was formed.
-The Colonel Picot mentioned above was one of its founders and a later president of the association.
+Right after the war, the facially disfigured were not considered disabled war veterans and exempt from support and veterans' benefits, but that changed later.
+In 1921, the Union des Blessés de la Face et de la tête (Association of Those Wounded in the Face and the Head) was formed.
+Colonel Picot was one of its founders and later president of the association.
 It still exists, currently under the name Gueules Cassées with slogan sourire quand même ("smiling nonetheless").